Skip to the main content.

 "Big things coming soon.
 Couldn't have done it without my team and our awesome partners."

-The Cybersecurity Lesson Hiding in Plain Sight
+The Lesson Hiding in Plain Sight

 Prevent It Before It Starts